Skip to content

 • Pairwise subject identifiers — only public subject type is supported.

-• Claims parameter — the claims request parameter (OIDC Core §5.5) for requesting specific claims is not honored.
+• Claims parameter — the claims request parameter (OIDC Core §5.5) for requesting specific claims is partially honored (essential claims tracked in #781).

 Released under the MIT License.